Designing Secure IoT Gateways for Pharma Logistics

 self.session.verify = ca_cert_path

-# mTLS keypair is intentionally separate from the application signing key.
+# the ingestion endpoint and is kept separate from the signing key above.

 self.session.cert = (tls_client_cert_path, tls_client_key_path)